LucasionGS/ionix-os/README.md

 2. **Timezone Configuration** - Select your timezone (e.g., America/New_York)
 3. **Locale Selection** - Choose your system locale (e.g., en_US.UTF-8)
 4. **Hostname Setup** - Set your computer's hostname
-5. **Partition Selection** - Choose the target partition for installation
+5. **Partition Selection** - Choose the target disk/partition for installation

 After configuration, the installer will:
 - Mount your selected partition to `/mnt`